projectsecure/projectsecure-client/README.md

 ### Manual setup for development:

-(Run steps from "[projectsecure-api](https://github.com/projectsecure/projectsecure-api)" to start the backend).
+*Run steps from "[projectsecure-api](https://github.com/projectsecure/projectsecure-api)" to start the backend.*

 1. Clone this repo into a local directory
 1. Open directory and execute `npm install`